-We have eight divisions, of which seven reflect clinics within the Karolinska University Laboratory at the Karolinska University Hospital.
+We have seven divisions, of which six reflect clinics within the Karolinska University Laboratory at the Karolinska University Hospital.
 These divisions conduct research within clinical pharmacology, clinical physiology, clinical chemistry, clinical microbiology, pathology, clinical immunology and transfusion medicine.

 LabMed is the third largest teaching department at KI, and is involved in 10 of the 19 first-cycle programmes at the Institute.